boostercloud/booster/docs/README.md

     readonly paymentID: UUID) {}

   public entityID(): UUID {
-    // returns cartID because we want to associate
+    // returns cartID because we want to associate it with
-    // (and reduce) it within the Cart entity return this.cartID
+    // (and reduce it within) the Cart entity return this.cartID
   }
 }